qmk/qmk_firmware/docs/feature_split_keyboard.md

 #define SOFT_SERIAL_PIN D0
 ```

 This sets the pin to be used for serial communication.
 If you're not using serial, you shouldn't need to define this.

+However, if you are using serial and i2c on the board, you will need to set this, and to something other than D0 and D1 (as these are used for I<sup>2</sup>C communication).

 ```c
 #define SELECT_SOFT_SERIAL_SPEED {#}`